wlmac/mobile/README.md

     1. For development testing, run npx expo start --tunnel
     2. For production testing, run npx expo start --tunnel --no-dev --minify
 5. Bugs/PRs
-    1. Use the issues/prs tabs on github respectively for these issues, or simply just discuss in the app dev chat
+    1. Use the issues/prs tabs on GitHub respectively for these issues, or simply just discuss in the app dev chat

 ## **Updating**